 Who runs the L G P S?

 The L G P S is run by administering authorities, for example County Councils, in accordance with regulations approved by Parliament.
 Each administers their own fund, into which all contributions are paid.
-Every three years, independent actuaries carry out a valuation of each fund and set the rate at which the participating employers must contribute to fully fund the payment of Scheme benefits for that fund's membership.
+Every three years, independent actuaries carry out a valuation of each fund and set the rate at which the participating employers must contribute to fund fully the payment of Scheme benefits for that fund's membership.

 How is the Scheme amended?